wdi-atx-11/iterator-methods/readme.md

 - Callbacks are a very common pattern in JavaScript.
 - Iterator methods help us write more conventional, declarative code.
 Loops (`for` and `while`) are more imperative and offer greater flexibility (configuration).

-## Independent Practice: Build your own iterators

-We are going to [**implement our own iterators**](https://github.com/sf-wdi-29/js-building-iterators-lab), from scratch.